neuromotion/task-msit/README.md

-# Neuro Task Starter
+# MSIT Task

-This repo contains a simple neuro task to use as a starter for building [jspsych](https://www.jspsych.org/) tasks with React and Electron.
+This repo contains the MSIT task.
+It is a [jspsych](https://www.jspsych.org/) task built with React and Electron.

 ## Getting Started

 1. Clone this repo onto your computer
 ```
-git clone https://github.com/brown-ccv/neuro-task-starter.git project_name --depth 1
+git clone https://github.com/brown-ccv/task-msit.git project_name --depth 1
 ```
 2. Change directory into the new folder
 ```